jpjones76/SeisIO.jl/docs/src/Help/working_with_data.rst

 length(S.x[i]) changes for channel i (e.g. filtering is not tracked).

-**Warning**: If you have or suspect gapped data in any channel, calling ungap! while tracking is active will flag a channel as changed.
+**Warning**: If you have or suspect gapped data in any channel, calling ungap! while tracking is active will always flag a channel as changed.

 Source Logging
 ==============
-The :src field records the *last* source used to populate each channel (usually a file name and path or a web request URL).
+The :src field records the *last* data source used to populate each channel;
+usually a file name or URL.

-When a data source is added to a channel, including the first time data are added, this is recorded in :notes with the syntax (timestamp) +src: (function) (src).
+When a data source is added to a channel, including the first time data are added, it's also recorded in the *:notes* field.
+Use *show_src(S, i)* to print all data sources for channel *S[i]* to stdout (see below for details).

 *******************